-Here are the courses I teach at the University of Kansas.
-If you have any questions contact me.
+Here are the courses I've taught at the University of Kansas.

 Agent-Based Modeling